← Back

 Number is 1

-One major mistake when writing loops is creating a loop then never terminates.
-Loops that never stop executing are called infinite loops.
-Remember this, you always want to eventually terminate a loop, or else your program will crash.
+One major mistake when writing loops is creating a loop that never stops.
+Loops that run indefinitely are called infinite loops and can cause your program to freeze or crash.

 int number = 10;